-- Monitor the financial constraint document for FY 2014-2017 TIP. - Monitor the status of FY 2014-2017 TIP projects. - Monitor projects being amended into the TIP for air quality conformity. - Amend or administratively modify the FY 2014-2017 TIP as needed to incorporate changes in projects. - Continue to coordinate the local agencies receiving Congestion Mitigation and Air Quality Improvement Program (CMAQ) funds. - Provide local agencies with assistance in identifying local match funding sources. - Coordinate community transportation needs with regional transportation goals in the selection and development of transportation projects. - Develop project selection criteria for the 2017-2020 TIP Project Selection. - Develop 2017-2020 TIP and obtain committee approval. - Continue to improve upon the online SWMPC TIP application. - Review project changes and their potential impact on environmental justice and environmental mitigation areas. - Monitor bid savings on projects.
+- Monitor the financial constraint document for FY 2014-2017 TIP. - Monitor the status of FY 2014-2017 TIP projects. - Monitor projects being amended into the TIP for air quality conformity. - Amend or administratively modify the FY 2014-2017 TIP as needed to incorporate changes in projects. - Develop Project Selection Criteria for 2017-2020 TIP - Develop 2017-2020 TIP - Continue to coordinate the local agencies receiving Congestion Mitigation and Air Quality Improvement Program (CMAQ) funds. - Provide local agencies with assistance in identifying local match funding sources. - Coordinate community transportation needs with regional transportation goals in the selection and development of transportation projects. - Continue to improve upon the online SWMPC TIP application. - Review project changes and their potential impact on environmental justice areas. - Monitor bid savings on projects.